msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 3/README.md

 6. Write a SELECT statement that answers this question: What is the total amount ordered for each product?
 Return these columns:
 The product_name column from the Products table
-The total amount for each product in the Order_Items table (Hint: You can calculate the total amount by subtracting the discount amount from the item price and then multiplying it by the quantity)
-Use the WITH ROLLUP operator to include a row that gives the grand total.
+The total amount for each product in the Order_Items table Use the WITH ROLLUP operator to include a row that gives the grand total.

 <p align="center">